By Snezana Stojilkovic; Chicago, Illinois

-Just recently I was browsing a Craigslist when I found this ad: Open Call This Week
+Just recently I was browsing a Craigslist when I found an ad:

 I would say that this ad was a little too much for me, but it really shows you how important the cover letter is.
 Sometimes, the employer will tell you what he expects to see in a cover letter, just like in this example, sometimes you have to figure that out on your own.

 One more thing, your writing style can tell a lot about you, positive or negative.
 Is it funny, sterile, boring, interesting, concise, relevant, etc.?
 Don’t get upset, different positions requires different styles, one letter can be a masterpiece for one boss, but for another it could be a nightmare, and you could end up on a blacklist 🙂 Jokes aside, you can adjust your style, as long as you know who you are writing for.

 So, even if you don’t see that cover letter is required, you should write one.
 You will increase your chances for getting a phone call, and believe me, if you do it right you will be well prepared for it.
 How to write a cover letter that will buy you a ticket to the show is something we will learn next time.
 Stay tuned.